dlccyes/CollegeNotes/OtherNotes/Software Development/linux.md

 <https://github.com/polybar/polybar/wiki/Configuration#bar-settings>

 ### create_ap

-my comment: I can't find anyway to create a hotspot with password that can be connected by other devices (tried `nmcli`, KDE GUI and others).
-This tool can create a connectable hotspot, but the it's pretty hard to use.
+My comments: I can't find anyway to create a hotspot with password that can be connected by other devices (tried `nmcli`, KDE GUI and others).
+This tool can create a connectable hotspot, but it's pretty hard to use.
 The starting & stopping method is very obscure and don't work most of the time.

 see [the GUI of it](#linux-wifi-hotspot)